 Frederator Studios: Brand overview

-Frederator Studios is an independent producer of animated series, animated shorts, and animated feature films.
+Frederator Studios is an independent producer of animated series, shorts, and feature films.
 It is part of the media company Frederator Networks, Inc., which, in turn, is part of the Canadian holding Wow Unlimited Media.
-The studio itself is based in the California city of Burbank in the US and collaborates with partners such as Cartoon Network, Sony Pictures Animation, Nick Jr., Nickelodeon, and Netflix.
+The studio is based in the California city of Burbank and collaborates with partners such as Cartoon Network, Sony Pictures Animation, Nick Jr., Nickelodeon, and Netflix.

 Meaning and History